catherine244/Project/README.md

  - Html
  - css
 ## Description
-- This is my personal portfolio about me and my life in Moringa school
+- My portfolio is a website that explains more about me and also contains  a previous project that i had done before .
+## Setup Instruction
+- Internet connection is required for the website to load
+## known bugs
+- The website takes time to load
 ## link to live site
 - https://catherine244.github.io/Project/
+## contacts
+- ccayreen24@gmail.com
 ## License
 - copyright(2019)